Caring for your matte or satin finish

 Drying

-With the pre wash and wash now done, it's time to dry the car.
-At this stage, for this process, we're using The Big Green Sucker.
-Normally we would use Boss Gloss for this as it will help the cloth to absorb water a bit better, but we don't want to add shine to the finish so we won't be using it.
+With the pre wash and hand wash completed, it's time to dry the car.
+At this stage, we're using The Twisted Pro Sucker, but please note any of our drying towels will be suitable here.
+After Glow is NOT suitable to use on a matte/satin finish.
+Normally we would use Boss Gloss as a drying aid at this stage to help the cloth absorb water a bit better and leave a nice shine, but we don't want to add shine to the finish so we won't be using it.

 Start by drying the glass first to avoid getting water spots.
 After doing the glass, start from the top and work your way down to the lower sections of the car last.

-For all the water that sits in wing mirrors, door handles etc, it's always a good idea to get a small battery powered blower, and go around and blow all of the water out of these spots, then tidy it up with either the Twisted Pro Sucker or The Big Green Sucker, to avoid getting any water spots on the paint.
+For all the water that sits in wing mirrors, door handles etc, it's always a good idea to get a small battery powered blower, and go around and blow all of the water out of these spots, then wipe it up with the Twisted Little Suckers, to avoid getting any water spots on the paint.

-For more information about the Twisted Pro Sucker or The Big Green Sucker and how to use it, see our guide below:
+For more information about our drying towels and how to use them, see our guide below:

 Paint Decontamination